thenameisajay/Next.js-TDD-Intro/README.md

 ## Overview
 This repository serves as an introductory guide to implementing Test-Driven Development (TDD) within the Next.js framework.
 Although the project presented here is relatively modest in scope, it aims to provide a solid foundation for understanding and applying TDD principles in Next.js development projects.

+## Purpose of This Repository :
+- See [LEARN.md](LEARN.md) for the purpose and learning objectives of this repository.

 ## Technology Stack
 The project leverages a combination of technologies and tools integral to modern web development, specifically within the React ecosystem.
 These include: